PM Modi’s communication skills have been critical in the fight against COVID-19

 He says that a clear indication for him was when the PM announced the second lockdown.

-He created a situation in his dialogue where the CMs insisted that the lockdown has to be extended.
+PM Modi created a situation in his dialogue where the CMs insisted that the lockdown has to be extended.
 This indicates that he gave an important role to the CMs to take this decision.

 COVID-19 has seen the states and the Centre coming together.
 Delhi and Maharashtra, which have been the worst hit are ruled by non-BJP parties.
 While the lower ranking BJP cadres may have taken pot-shots, on the highest level the state and the Centre have been on the same page and have not let politics come into the picture.

 PM Modi has great communication skills.
-As a result of this, he has managed to pass on a message to the people and this has been on display says, Dr. Shastri.
+As a result of this, he has managed to pass on a message to the people and this has been on display says, Dr Shastri.
 The speeches that he has made were skilfully crafted messages.
 Thanks to this, he has been appreciated by his critics as well.
 They were supportive of the PM and said that he needed to be backed.

-A large chunk of the support for the PM comes from the middle class and upper middle class.
+A large chunk of the support for the PM comes from the middle class and upper-middle class.
 The appeal was largely for this segment of society and hence the response was positive.

 Union Home Minister Amit Shah lauds PM Modi for handling coronavirus crisis in India